Cris Luengo's Curriculum

 I was Workshops, Tutorials and Contests Co-Chair for the 22nd International Conference on Pattern Recognition (ICPR, Stockholm, August 2014), and Tutorials Co-Chair for the 23rd ICPR (Cancún, Mexico, December 2016).

 I am Senior Member of the IEEE, and member of the IEEE Signal Processing Society and the NVPHBV (Dutch Society for Pattern Recognition and Image Processing).
-I serve on the IEEE Signal Processing Society’s Bio Imaging and Signal Processing Technical Committee.
+I served on the IEEE Signal Processing Society’s Bio Imaging and Signal Processing Technical Committee.

 Other